-- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - examples must be provided on each investigator of how their research has impacted policies or programs, through the translation or implementation of their research findings - b. previous capacity and impactful research conducted in partnership with consumers and/or community members - c. your track record in managing similar projects - consideration should be given to the project team's expertise in all aspects of the proposal, including the methodological and scientific underpinnings (e.g. statistics, bioinformatics, health economics and consumer and community engagement/involvement), the team's previous research outputs demonstrating a capability to undertake the research project, and delivery of high quality research outputs in this area.
+- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team with a track record overseeing translationally focused research, commercialisation support experience and scientific expertise across relevant technologies and diseases and draw on this expertise for each partnership project delivered.
+This includes identifying: - a. proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. how you will identify and engage input from expert reviewers as part of the selection of partnership projects delivered under the Accelerator. - b. previous capacity and impactful research partner selection, management and acquittals conducted in partnership with diverse partners, eg, philanthropic or commercial - c. your track record in managing similar projects - consideration should be given to the project team's expertise in all aspects of the proposal, including the team's previous outputs demonstrating a capability to manage research partnership projects, ie selection of partnership projects and supporting progress.

 5.4.
-Assessment Criterion 4.
-Overall value and risk of the project (non-weighted)
+Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)